 Most people who won’t buy will tell you here.

-Even a Google Sheet updated daily saves you from overselling.
+Even a basic Google Sheet updated daily saves you from overselling.

-If you use our service and want more structure, request to use our inventory management tool.
+Find a suitable inventory management tool.
+If you use our service and want more structure, request to be on-boarded to our inventory management tool.

 Not every company understands how Yenagoa differs from Aba, or how PH differs from Lagos.